csorbakristof/learning_ai/SmartdocKitolto/prompts.md

 The VBA macro should export all rows at once.
 The webpage does not need authentication, howevery it may not be available in which case a nice error message should be shown.
 And yes, the script should wait for the download.
 Please update #spec.md according to these.

 ---

+Update the macro to use semicolon as separator in the CSV file and use quotation marks to surround every value in it.

+---

+When getting the index of the last row, do not assume that every cell in every row is filled in.
+Only use the "filename column" for this as that column surely contains a value for every data row.

+---

+Now the macro asks for the filename column twice.
+Keep only the first one.

+---